 Hair needs to be trimmed by approximately half an inch every 6 – 8 weeks.
 That will get rid of dead ends so they won't split any further up or cause tangles.
 Hair will also look and feel bouncier when it's freshly trimmed.
-Once you've trimmed away the split ends, you can then focus on keeping the trimmed ends healthy.
+Once you've trimmed away the split ends, you can then focus on keeping the remainder healthy.

 I had about 4 inches trimmed off shortly after this picture was taken bc I was beginning to see split ends.
 I seriously can't keep my hair the same for very long! 🙂

-Turn Down the Heat
+2. DO Turn Down the Heat

 I'm not going to suggest that you not use heat on your hair, because I do it all the time.
 However, I do try to limit the amount of heat whenever possible.
 When I use a hair dryer, I never put it on the highest setting!
 I usually try to let my hair dry naturally, but if I'm in a hurry I'll set the hair dryer on a mid-range setting and I hold it at least 5 or 6 inches away from my hair.

-Add a Heat Protectant
+3. DO Add Heat Protectant

 Whenever I use any type of curling or flat iron, I always make sure to spray a heat protectant on my hair first or add oil to the ends.
-My favorites are TRESemme Keratin Flat Iron Smoothing Spray, Macadamia Healing Oil Treatment, and Kerastase Elixir Ultime Hair Oil.
+My favorites are Macadamia Healing Oil Treatment, TRESemme Keratin Flat Iron Smoothing Spray, and Kerastase Elixir Ultime Hair Oil.

-Eat a Healthy Diet
+4. DO Eat a Healthy Diet

-It's important not to restrict calories too much, because you will starve your hair of important nutrients by doing that.
+It's important not to restrict calories too much, because you starve your hair of important nutrients by doing that.
 The average female needs at least 1,200 calories each day — more if you're extremely active.
-Hydration is key, so be sure to get 8 glasses of water daily!
+Be sure to eat protein, since that's what improves the strength of your hair.
+Hydration is also important, so get those 8 glasses of water daily!

-Ease Off the Shampoo
+5. DO Ease Off the Shampoo

-Avoid Harsh Chemicals
+1. DON'T Use Harsh Chemicals

-Try to avoid bleach since it is extremely damaging to hair.
-If you insist on lightening hair, it's better to stay within a few shades of your natural color and avoid extreme changes — which are more damaging.
+Try your best to avoid bleach since it is extremely damaging to hair.
+If you insist on lightening hair, it's better to stay within a few shades of your natural color and avoid extreme changes that are more damaging.
 Brunettes who want to go blonde (or vice versa), should go to a professional to ensure a minimal amount of damage.